 If you have spent all your package budget when you leave care, a provider cannot charge an exit amount.
 This is the case even if you agreed to an amount in your Home Care Agreement.
-Your provider cannot require you to accrue unspent funds so that they know they can deduct an exit fee.
+Your provider cannot require you to accrue unspent funds with them so that they know they can deduct an exit fee.
+Unspent funds held in the home care account cannot be used to cover exit fees.